kunal-ucla/236A/README.md

 # 236A

 ## Setting up the environment
 Download all the files of the repo in a folder.
 That's it lol.
-For the CSV files, click on the file here and click 'Download' and save whatever comes on display.
+For the CSV files, click on the file from above and click 'Download' or 'View raw' and save whatever comes on display.
+Otherwise, the CSV won't download directly as it's too large.

 ## How to use test1.py
 Run the below command in terminal to run the test script in 'interactive mode'